CottageLabs/localvoices/README.md

         "songs" : [<list of opaque identifiers for other songs>] }

-* If the "song" field is provided, then the song metadata will overwritten with this metadata
+* If the "song" field is provided, then the song metadata will overwritten with this metadata.
+Note that this must be as per the storage model, NOT as per the index model.
+That is, only post the data about songs.
 * If the "versions" field is provided, then any existing versions relationships will be overwritten with these new ones
 * If the "songs" field is provided, then any existing song relationships will be overwritten with these new ones